If you're looking for something where you can be yourself, be open to exciting and challenging experiences, this is the program for you.

 Candidates are welcome to reach out directly to the Early Career Advisor and discuss/forward their resume, however candidates must also apply online.
 If at any time candidates require adjustments to the Recruitment & Selection process, please contact the Early Career Advisor.

 Preparation is key.
 Know what to expect by reading up on the Recruitment & Selection process on the Rural Bank website.
 Research our organisation.
 Review your application including resume & cover letter.
 Perfect any presentations, practice psychometric testing, practice your interview skills, be yourself and plan ahead.
-On the day of the assessment centre, arrive in good time, remain professional and don’t be afraid to ask questions.

 Do you financially help if I relocate to accept a role?